chiragzzz/gen-ai-productivity-quant/README.md

 # 🤖 GenAI for Quantitative Research

 This repository showcases practical projects where Large Language Models (LLMs) like GPT-4, Claude, and Mistral are used to **accelerate real-world Quantitative Research workflows**.
-It is built by a quant aspirant preparing for roles in top firms (e.g., Morgan Stanley, JPMorgan) and includes tools, prompts, and utilities to improve productivity across strategy design, reporting, and documentation.
+It includes tools, prompts, and utilities to improve productivity across strategy design, reporting, and documentation.

 ---